 A WooCommerce price list plugin is normally quite simple, consisting of a product table view with 2 columns: Name and Price.
 This lets customers compare all your products alongside one another based on price.

 Ideally, a WooCommerce pricing table can be sorted by price so that customers can view the list starting with the lowest or highest cost products.
 You might also want to add extra columns of information (e.g. category or product attributes).
-Some price list plugins have extra features such as filters.
+Some price list plugins have extra features such as price filters or sliders.
 These let customers or resellers find specific products and refine the table to view prices.

 As you can see, there are lots of different types of WooCommerce pricing table.
 You can create all sorts of product price list with the WooCommerce Product Table plugin, which I'll tell you about next.